absinthe-graphql/absinthe/guides/schemas.md

 is a built-in scalar type (like `:string`, `:boolean`, and others), but `:item` we need to define ourselves.

-We can do it in the same `MyApp.Schema` module, using the `object` macro defined by `Absinthe.Schema.Notation`:
+We can do it in the same `MyAppWeb.Schema` module, using the `object` macro defined by `Absinthe.Schema.Notation`:

 ```elixir
 # filename: myapp/schema.ex